 Commercially Viable Ingredients

-When turning a recipe into a formula for mass production, you need to consider the ability to source the ingredient in the amounts and within the cost and timeframe constraints that you will need them.
+When turning a recipe into a formula for mass production, you need to consider the ability to source the ingredients in the amounts and within the cost and timeframe constraints that you will need them.
 Scaling your recipe using commercially viable ingredients ensures that your end product can be successfully reproduced and brought to market.

 CO2

-Carbon dioxide (CO2) is a colorless, odorless, non-combustible gas typically used to carbonate soft drinks and soda water.
-The bubbles in these drinks come from the high-pressure addition of carbon dioxide to water as the drink is being made and packaged.
 Opening the container of a carbonated beverage releases pressure and allows the carbon dioxide to bubble up through the liquid.
 Beverages can be carbonated at different levels, measured in volumes of CO2 per liquid volume.
 Levels can reach up to 5.0 volumes, but most beverages range from 1.5 to 3.9 volumes.

 FIDS